yushiangfu/study-notes/z02-dbus-sensors.md

 ## psusensor

+The PSU sensor task is responsible for monitoring and reporting PSU (Power Supply Unit) sensor values.
+It follows the following steps:

-- requests the service `xyz.openbmc_project.PSUSensor`
+1. Requests the service `xyz.openbmc_project.PSUSensor` to establish communication.
-- obtains fan descriptors from `xyz.openbmc_project.ObjectMapper`
+2. Obtains fan descriptors from `xyz.openbmc_project.ObjectMapper` to gather information about the associated fan components.
-- finds existing hardware under `/sys/class/hwmon/`
+3. Finds existing hardware under `/sys/class/hwmon/` related to PSU sensors.
-- sets up a PSU sensor for each matched pair of (descriptor, component)
+4. Sets up a PSU sensor for each matched pair of (descriptor, component).
-- sensors read values and update to DBus periodically
+5. The sensors periodically read values from the PSU sensors.
+6. Updates the PSU sensor values to the D-Bus periodically, ensuring that the latest information is available to other components and services.

 <details><summary> More Details </summary>